These are my notes of the progam Creating Lasting Change by Tony Robbins.

-I love Anthony Robbins.
+I like Anthony Robbins.
 His credibility when it comes to influencing people and changing their state is unquestionable.
 So we should listen when he talks about influencing and changing people.

 - Change – general rules